ausd-io/ausd/modules/ecash-coinselect/README.md

 2.0.0

 -   Deprecate `getInputUtxos`, `parseChronikUtxos`, and `calcP2pkhByteCount`
--   Implement `coinSelect` function for eCash based on the accumulative algorithm of the [coinselect](https://github.com/bitcoinjs/coinselect) library from [bitcoinjs](https://github.com/bitcoinjs)
+-   Implement `coinSelect` function for ausCash based on the accumulative algorithm of the [coinselect](https://github.com/bitcoinjs/coinselect) library from [bitcoinjs](https://github.com/bitcoinjs)

 2.0.1